vanjac/three/README.md

 Additionally, when you select an object some more indicators will appear:
 - A green square, showing the origin of the object
 - A green line, showing the forward vector of the object
-- A pink line to the objects parent, if it exists
+- A pink line to the object's parent, if it exists
 - Light-blue lines to the object's children, if any

 ## Controls